nixon-voxell/apu_final_year_project/introduction.typ

 === What will be done in this project:

 + *Typst compiler*:
-  A custom implementation of Typst compiler will be created to fit the purpose of real-time Typst content rendering.
+  A custom implementation of Typst compiler will be developed to fit the purpose of real-time Typst content rendering.
-  This compiler should be able to re-compile Typst content on demand, allowing developers to view reflect their saved changes immediately.
+  This compiler should be able to re-compile Typst content on demand, allowing developers to view and reflect their saved changes immediately.

 + *Vector graphics renderer*:
   The #velyst crate will allow users to generate dynamic vector graphics content which is then rendered through the Vello renderer.